Nikaoto/creq/README.md

 # creq

-Allows you to make use of dynamic libraries (.dll, .so, .dylib, .a, .lib) in Love2D in development, without having to build an executable. creq requires the correct library from a list of directories.
+Allows you to make use of dynamic libraries (.dll, .so, .dylib, .a, .lib) in an organized manner for multiple OSes both with an executable and in development. creq requires the correct library from a list of directories.

+**The problem:**

+For example, you want to use a library for your game which has separate versions for Windows (`library.dll`), Linux (`library.so`), and MacOs (`library.so`).
+You can already see the issue - you have to rename each library based on the OS and check the running OS at runtime to pick the correct one.
+You can't just `require("library")` in your code - on Windows it will work, but on Linux/MacOS you'd need to use different names.

+When you build an executable, you can `require("library")`, unless your library is in a different location (like `lib/`).
+Then doing `require("lib/library")` will work in development, but it won't work from a built executable, so now you need to do more checks for executable/development environment and then load it either from `lib/` or from `./` (the directory of the executable).

+And before you know it, you have all this spaghetti code just for loading a library. `creq` handles all this ugliness for you and imposes strict organization so you don't get the libraries mixed up.

 ## Setup